Kate Pullinger

 Kate Pullinger is a Canadian novelist and author of digital fiction, and a professor of Creative Writing at Bath Spa University, England.

+Early life and education

 She was born 1961 in Cranbrook, British Columbia, Canada, and went to high school on Vancouver Island.
-She dropped out of McGill University, Montreal, after a year and a half and subsequently worked for a year in a copper mine in the Yukon.
+She dropped out of McGill University, Montreal, after a year and a half.

+Career

+Pullinger worked for a year in a copper mine in the Yukon.
 She then travelled and settled in London, where she now resides.

-Career